BalloonBall/DE4_Opti_Group_11/Subsystem_1/README.md

 This subsystem aims to optimise the comfort of a bicycle helmet by maximising heat transfer and minimising weight.

+The 'singleobjective.m' script contains an exploration of the problem space, as well as four different fmincon algorithms used for a comparison of the results and optima for heat transfer.

+The 'multiobjective.m' script uses a genetic algorithm and various weightings between the heat transfer and mass objectives.

+The variable results are displayed in the command window when the scripts are run.

 Main script
 -------